-This easy angel food cake is a must-try.
-It’s tender and light as air, with the perfect amount of sweetness and perfect to enjoy all year long.
+This tender, light as air angel food cake is a must-try!
+With the perfect amount of sweetness, it’s perfect to enjoy all year long.

 While this may seem like a daunting cake to tackle, it is actually quite simple!
 Try using this delish dish in Angel Food Cake Churro Bites, Strawberries and Cream Angel Food Cake, and Strawberries and Cream Angel Food Cake Trifle.

 Homemade Angel Food Cake

-It is moist, sweet, and oh so soft and pillowy.
-It’s super simple to make at home and perfect for spring and summer festivities!
+We love this moist, sweet, and so soft and pillowy treat.
+Fortunately, it’s super simple to make at home and perfect for spring and summer festivities!

 Vanilla scented Angel Food Cake is the perfect vehicle for juicy berries, lemon curd, or luscious whipped cream!
 The natural juices of fresh, seasonal berries fill those wonderfully sweet cracks for the best bite.